Call us Today at (954) 458-8655

 Florida laws are designed to hold condominiums and HOAs accountable when a serious injury occurs as a result of their negligence.
 They are responsible for ensuring that their property is free from hazardous conditions and for making sure that residents and guests are aware of any dangerous conditions that may exist.

-Hazardous or dangerous premises are usually an unfortunate consequence of someone failing to do their job (or breaching their duty), including not providing adequate security for residents and guests or not removing water from a parking garage (like the case we recently settled for $165,000.00 related to a slip and fall by a homeowner in her condo parking garage).
+Hazardous or dangerous premises are usually an unfortunate consequence of someone failing to do their job (or breaching their duty), including not providing adequate security for residents and guests or not removing water from a parking garage (like the case we settled for $165,000.00 related to a slip and fall by a homeowner in her condo common areas).
 Persons injured because a condominium or HOA was negligent may be able to collect monetary compensation not just from the condominium association but from the management company as well.

 Alan handles slip and fall and other condominium-related personal injury cases in Hallandale, Hollywood, Aventura, Fort Lauderdale, Miramar, Pembroke Pines, Weston, Davie, North Miami Beach, Dania Beach, and all other cities in Dade, Broward, and Palm Beach Counties and throughout Florida.